-Despite best efforts of managers and auditors, many frauds and thefts are discovered by chance or by a tip-off and the council has in place arrangements to enable such information to be properly dealt with.
+Despite best efforts of managers and auditors, many frauds and thefts are discovered by chance or by a tip-off and we have in place arrangements to enable such information to be properly dealt with.

-Our employees are required by our financial regulations to report (verbally or in writing) all suspected irregularities to their manager.
+Employees of the Council are required by its Financial Regulations to report (verbally or in writing) all suspected irregularities to their manager.

 Reporting is essential and: